oplS16projects/FP1/README.md

 My name: Plot

 What I did:
+ I browsed a good 5 or so libraries when I first started.
+All the libraries I found were either very hard to understand the API, or the API was too vague that I didnt understand how to use it.
+One of the 3d graphics libraries nearly broke my laptop.
+This old laptop couldn't handle the graphics.
+I eventually came across Plot which had a very easy API to understand, and was interesting enough to get me hooked.

  I started figuring out how to use Plot by using the documentation on the racket website.
  I looked at the first 3-4 sections of the documentation and made a few examples based on what I learned about it.